 Discover how 3-D composites create product consistency in the aerospace industry.

-Composite parts are specially engineered webs made of two or more polymers with different physical and chemical properties.
+Composite parts are specially engineered components made of two or more polymers with different physical and chemical properties.
 These compositions make up a broad range of aerospace components, including wings, tails, fuselages, and propellers.
-Though manufacturers have traditionally fabricated compositions with 2-D woven joints, 3-D printed continuously woven structures are becoming the aerospace tooling trend.
+Though manufacturers have traditionally fabricated compositions with 2-D laminated composite parts, newer 3-D continuously woven structures are becoming the aerospace trend.

 Conventional 2-D compositions can present a number of challenges, including structural delamination and cracking, lack of broad use from one project to the next, high costs, and a significant time investment to create the compositions.
-To remedy these common 2-D problems, manufacturers are now embracing 3-D printing, also known as additive manufacturing (AM), as an improvement to the traditional 2-D joints and a solution to their associated weaknesses.
+To remedy these common 2-D problems, manufacturers are now embracing 3-D woven composites, as an improvement to the traditional 2-D joints and a solution to their associated weaknesses.

 2-D compositions typically fail manufacturers in two ways: cracking and delamination.
 In aerospace applications, repeated cyclic stress and impact causes separation and fraying of the composite layers.
 Unlike solid metals, compositions are weak and unable to contort to absorb kinetic energy.
 The inability to adjust to this impact creates fractures in the composition’s surface, known as matrix cracks.

 Once a 2-D composite begins to develop small transverse matrix cracks, any additional impact will cause them to extend to neighboring plies with different fiber orientations, thus beginning the delamination process.
 The initial matrix crack that starts this process is called the critical matrix crack.
 Once this crack has developed, delamination will continue to spread and damage the other composition joints over time.